 My research interests revolve broadly around the causes, processes, and implications of migration to urban regions.
-My current research explores the geography of place-branding, particularly as it relates to the causes, processes, and implications of immigration to urban regions, and other issues related to city- and place-branding strategies, initiatives, processes, and effects, how place-/city-branding strategies incorporate historically marginalized populations, and how place-branding can contribute to the cultural, economic, political, and social development of cities and regions.
+My current research explores the geography of place-branding, particularly as it relates to the causes, processes, and implications of immigration to urban regions, and other issues related to inclusive city- and place-branding strategies, initiatives, processes, and effects, how place-/city-branding strategies incorporate historically marginalized populations, and how place-branding can contribute to the cultural, economic, political, and social development of cities and regions.
 Within this context, I specifically focus on place-branding/place-promotion practices that intersect with processes of immigrant settlement, adjustment, integration, and receptivity, as well as place-promotion incorporation of historically marginalized populations more broadly, in cities and metropolitan areas, particularly in the U.S. South, using mixed-methods, qualitative, and community-based participatory research methods.
 I currently have several projects underway:

 - Atlanta's Immigrant Crossroads: Untapped Potential or Utilized Promise for Newcomer Integration, funded in part by a KSU Creative Activities and Research Experiences in Teams (CARET) grant from the KSU Office of Undergraduate Research, and a KSU Office of the Vice President for Research (OVPR) Pilot/Seed Grant, both with co-PI Dr. Darlene Xiomara Rodriguez (WellStar College of Health and Human Services).
 Additional funding through a Diversity Faculty Fellowship with the KSU Office of Diversity and Inclusion (for both Rodriguez and McDaniel), a Strategic Internationalization Grant through the KSU Division of Global Affairs (PI: Rodriguez), and a National Geographic Society grant (PI: McDaniel).